 What Happens if the Addicts Walks Out of the Intervention?

-This is one of the things that most families dread before an intervention, however strangely enough, this occurrence rarely happens.
+This is one of the things that most families dread before an intervention, however, strangely enough, this occurrence rarely happens.

-This should be prepared for though; therefore two of the most respected people in the intervention must follow the addict to reassure them that everything will be okay and also ask to return to the meeting.
+This should be prepared for though; therefore two of the most respected people in the intervention must follow the person to reassure them that everything will be okay and also ask to return to the meeting.